Spiritual Friends Groups

 Spiritual Friends groups—“Kalyana Mitta” in Pali—commit to meeting regularly with peer-led (led by you) small groups of people who share an interest in meditation and the Buddhist path—an opportunity to develop deep roots in the practice, together.
 If you are interested in groups led by a meditation teacher, please check out our Shared Experience Sanghas or Drop-in classes.

 Spiritual Friends (SF) groups consist of six to twelve meditators who are committed to supporting one another as they explore the practice of the dharma in their daily lives.
-Because these groups are small and meet regularly over an extended period of time, they further closeness, sharing and support, discussion of how to keep the practice alive in daily life, and an experience of the heart of the dharma.
+Because these groups are small and meet regularly over an extended period of time, they encourage closeness, sharing and support, discussion of how to keep the practice alive in daily life, and an experience of the heart of the dharma.

 - SF groups primarily focus on listening, both giving full listening attention to a member who’s sharing and also deeply listening to one’s internal responses.